-Once losses have reduced a shareholder's stock basis to zero, basis in loans that the shareholder has made to the S-corp is used to allow losses.
+Once losses have reduced a shareholder's stock basis to zero, basis in loans that the shareholder has made to the S-Corporation is used to allow losses.
 In future years, any net increases increase debt basis before stock basis.
-It is important to note "Net Increases" is determined by netting together current year income, losses, prior year losses and distributions.
-If prior year losses are in excess of current year income, there is no "net increase" and therefore no restoration of debt basis.
+It is important to note "net increase" is determined by netting together current-year income, losses, prior-year losses and distributions.
+If prior-year losses are in excess of current year income, there is no "net increase" and therefore no restoration of debt basis.
 For more information, please see IRC.
 1367(b)(2)(B)).

-If the current year plus prior year disallowed losses exceed basis, some of the loss is disallowed.
-Any disallowed loss is carried to the following year return and is treated as incurred in the following tax year.
+If the current-year plus prior-year disallowed losses exceeds basis, some of the loss is disallowed.
+Any disallowed loss is carried to the following-year return and is treated as incurred in the following tax year.

 For partners, the allowed loss is allocated pro-rata to each category of loss or deduction (Ordinary, 1231, capital gains/losses, 179 expense, etc).
 For shareholders, there are ordering rules.
 Nondeductible expenses and depletion are allowed in full first, unless the shareholder has filed an election to do otherwise.
 (Regulation 1.1367-1(f))